Find Affordable College Courses

 Women make up 50% of the liberal arts / sciences and humanities majors at the school.

-The in-demand online bachelor’s degree programs at Holy Apostles College and Seminary helped the school earn the #3 place on this year’s ranking of the best liberal arts / sciences and humanities schools in Connecticut.
+A rank of #3 on this year’s list means Holy Apostles College and Seminary is a great place for liberal arts / sciences and humanities students working on their online bachelor’s degree.
 Holy Apostles College and Seminary is a small private not-for-profit school located in the large suburb of Cromwell.

 Women make up 60% of the liberal arts / sciences and humanities majors at the school.